basicmi/AI-Chip/README.md

 <a name="Innogrit"></a>
 <div align="center"><a href="https://innogritcorp.com/"><img src="https://github.com/basicmi/Deep-Learning-Processor-List/raw/master/resource/Innogrit_logo.png" height="40"></a></div>
 <div align="center"><h3> </h3></div>
-[InnoGrit Technologies Incorporated](https://innogritcorp.com/technology) is a startup seting out to solve the data storage and data transport problem in artificial intelligence and other big data applications through innovative integrated circuit (IC) and system solutions: Extracts intelligence from correlated data and unlocks the value in artificial intelligence systems; Reduces redundancy in big data and improves system efficiency for artificial intelligence applications; Brings networking capability to storage devices and offers unparalleled performance at large scales; Performs data computation within storage devices and boosts performance of large data centers.
+[Innogrit Technologies Incorporated](https://innogritcorp.com/technology) is a startup seting out to solve the data storage and data transport problem in artificial intelligence and other big data applications through innovative integrated circuit (IC) and system solutions: Extracts intelligence from correlated data and unlocks the value in artificial intelligence systems; Reduces redundancy in big data and improves system efficiency for artificial intelligence applications; Brings networking capability to storage devices and offers unparalleled performance at large scales; Performs data computation within storage devices and boosts performance of large data centers.

 <div align="center"><h3> </h3></div>
 <a name="Kortiq"></a>